Dabry's sturgeon: Conservation status

 This was once a common fish in the Yangtze system.
 It was known from the main river and some of its larger tributaries, as well as some lakes attached to the system.
 By the late 20th century, it was extirpated from the lower river and limited to the upper reaches in Sichuan.
 The main causes of its drastic decline include overfishing, including the overharvesting of juveniles.
 The construction of dams, notably the Gezhouba Dam and Three Gorges Dam, blocked the movement of the fish along the river, restricting it to the upper reaches.
 It also caused habitat fragmentation and degradation.
 Increased development and deforestation on land near the river has increased pollution from wastewater and runoff.
 The Yangtze basin is and was its main range, but it has also been found in the Yellow River basin, with the last records in the 1960s.

 The fish has been bred in captivity since the 1970s.
 Thousands of individuals have been released into the Yangtze basin, but are apparently not breeding.
 Nevertheless, this restocking may be the only effort preventing the extinction of the species.

+On 7 June 2024, the China Three Gorges Corporation released over 800,000 individuals bred in captivity into the Yangtze River in Yibin with plans to continue breeding them with future mass releases in the future.

+On 13 April 2025, the same scientists confirmed the first wild reproduction of this species after significant efforts to cultivate the correct conditions for the sturgeon to spawn.
+Three days later, on 16 April, the first wild hatchlings had been spotted, proving that reintroduction of the sturgeon to the wild is possible.